tharunks/ece1779-inventory-project/project_proposal.md

 * Help design backend APIs related to transaction logging and alert triggers.
 * Contribute to testing real-time event flow between backend and frontend.
 * If time permits, assist with Kubernetes setup for service scaling.
-* If time permits, implement PostgreSQL automated backups and HTTPS enforcement.
+* If time permits, implement PostgreSQL automated backups.

 ### Member 3 - Zhao Ji Wang
 * Write Dockerfiles for backend, frontend, and PostgreSQL containers.